Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R2D61
+Today was another bad day with javascript.
+We are supposed to be creating a web app without the use of frameworks or libraries and have started with test driven development without Jasmine or equivalent.
+That requires us to recreate a test framework in Vanilla JS.
+I have just about manage to create something that works in the console but attempting to get that info onto a web page - perhaps a page that shows all the tests in one go - is just an horrific prospect.

+It appears to require me to know about the DOM and how to access elements.
+It feels like the stuff JS was made for but somehow I have managed to bypass the actualJS Mind-Meld that my colleagues seem to have absorbed.

+Truly out off-depth, overwhelming and despairing feelings are taking over again......

+### R2D60 Monday - Week 7 Makers
+We are spending a week reinforcing our very shakey knowledge of Javascript.

 ### R2D59 Weekend Challenge
 This was a particularly tricky challenge as the logic behind ten pin bowling is deceptively complex.
 I initially went down the route of manintaing a frame and roll history that worked very well until I had to handle the final frame scoring.
 At that point my code expanded to about double the original lines and I decided there must be a more efficient route.
 Enter Uncle Bob and the bowling kata.
 Two solutions are presented in the repo.
 [Bowling Scorecard](https://github.com/Whatapalaver/bowling-challenge).
 No time to produce a GUI which is a shame.